Contractible subshifts: Comparison with other dynamical properties

 The factor map will only modify the bits.
 Its behavior is as follows: first, we identify \emph{active edges}, namely pairs $(a, as) \in G$ such that the forward edge of $x_a$ is $s$, and the backward edge of $x_{as}$ is $s^{-1}$.
 The active edges form paths and cycles in the configuration.

 Next, we identify \emph{first cells}.
 These are those cells where a path of positive length through active edges begins; and \emph{last cells} where such a path ends.

 In the first cell of a path, we simply write down the current bit.
-In the last cell, if the forward arrow points to a cell with a bit $b$, and the backward arrow points to a cell with bit $b'$, we write $b \oplus b'$, where $\oplus$ is addition modulo $2$.
-In other active cells -- and also in the last cell if it point to $\#$ -- we add the bit in the present cell to the bit in the cell that points to the present cell.
+In the last cell, if the forward arrow points to a cell with a bit $b$ and without arrows, and the backward arrow points to a cell with bit $b'$, we write $b \oplus b'$, where $\oplus$ is addition modulo $2$.
+In other active cells -- and also in the last cell if it points to $\#$ or a bit-with-arrows that does not continue the path -- we add the bit in the present cell to the bit in the cell that points to the present cell.

-It is easy to check that in the image, on every path of active cells, if the last cell points to a bit then the sum of the bits on the path, and the bit the last cell points to, is $0$.
-(If the last cell points to $\#$, there is no restriction.)
+It is easy to check that in the image, on every path of active cells, if the last cell points to a bit without arrows then the sum mod $2$ of the bits on the path, and the bit the last cell points to, is $0$.
+If the last cell points to $\#$ or a bit-with-arrows, there is no restriction.

-The sum constraint on paths where the last cell points to a bit (which does not continue the path) is in fact the exact subshift constraint defining the image.
+The sum constraint on paths where the last cell points to a bit without arrows (which does not continue the path) is in fact the exact subshift constraint defining the image.
 Thus, the subshift is of type Z0 (with $\#$ the $0$ symbol), so it is contractible.
 By considering long geodesic segments (obtained from Lemma~\ref{lem:Geodesics}) connected to paths using arrows (and writing $\#$ elsewhere), we can easily find pseudo-orbits that are not actual orbits, so the image is proper sofic. \end{proof}